 Consumption of leafy greens lowers the chances of eye diseases, such as night blindness and age-related macular degeneration, and reduces the chances of eye cancer.

 Spinach is one of the highest oxalate-containing foods: 755mg in 1/2 cup (15g).
 Similarly, watercress also has a high oxalate content, but its level is not dangerously high.

 High oxalate is the primary cause of kidney stone formation, and people with kidney stones or at high risk of kidney stones should exclude spinach from their diets and lower the level of consumed watercress (19, 20, 21).

 Vitamin K and Drugs

-A fairly high amount of vitamin K can be found in leafy greens.
-Vitamin K participates in coagulation (blood clotting), while Warfarin (Coumadin) does the exact opposite - makes your blood clot more slowly.
+A relatively high amount of vitamin K can be found in leafy greens.
+Vitamin K participates in coagulation (blood clotting), while Warfarin (Coumadin) does the exact opposite - it makes your blood clot more slowly.
 Therefore, some researchers suggest if you take warfarin, to make sure that consumed vitamin K is about the same every day.
-There’s a risk of bleeding (if you consume less) or making blood clots (if you consume more) (19).
+There’s a risk of bleeding (if you consume less) or making blood clots (if you consume more) (22).

 Comparison summary table